 Basic Meatloaf Burger

-1 or 2 cloves minced garlic (or 1/4 tsp powered garlic)
+- 1 or 2 cloves minced garlic (or 1/4 tsp powdered garlic)

-Combine all together in a bowl until well mixed.
+Combine all ingredients together in a bowl until well mixed.
 Form into 6 large or 8 smaller patties.
-Heat a cast iron skillet to medium-high (I used two skillets) and place patties in skillet.
-Cook to sear about 5 minutes without flipping.
-Carefully turn each patty and lower heat to medium low.
-Cover the skillet and let cook 5 minutes without disturbing.
-Turn each patty again, cover and cook another 5 minutes to cook through.
+Heat a cast-iron skillet on medium-high (I use two skillets or my cast iron griddle) and place patties in the skillet.
+Cook to sear for about 5 minutes without flipping.
+Carefully turn each patty and reduce heat to medium-low.
+Cover the skillet and let cook for 5 minutes without disturbing.
+Turn each patty again, then cover and cook another 3 to 5 minutes until cooked through.